+The school rates itself SM2 for Standard 11.
 The school has plans in place to strengthen this Standard and has placed a priority on making changes, particularly those feasible without significant funding.
+The Board has made a commitment to fund a part-time Advancement Director in the next school year.

-Committee Membership:
+Self-Study Committee:

-Dawn Daily - Grade 1, faculty Joe Johnson - Grade 7, faculty and alumni Mary Moore - Art, faculty and current parent Sue Snow - Grade 8, faculty
+Dawn Daily - Grade 1, facultyJoe Johnson - Grade 7, faculty and alumniMary Moore - Art, faculty and current parentSue Snow - Grade 8, faculty